 Reindeer are also known as Caribou, they are native to northern climates and subsist on grass, shrubs, and low-lying parts of trees.

-Wild Animals Names Video
+Wild Animal Names Video

 Learn different types of animals with American English pronunciation.

-Top 100+ Wild Animals in English
+Top 100+ Wild Animals

 - Lion